model-map/declutter-mdn-docs-extention/README.md

 # Getting started:

-Download the extension from https://addons.mozilla.org/en-US/firefox/addon/decluttermdn/
+Download the extension from https://addons.mozilla.org/en-US/firefox/addon/decluttermdn/ (Awaiting review from Firefox.
+Can still be installed manually)

 # Screenshots: